Cynthiavlu/Identification_microbial_community_paro/README.md

 MetatONTrack takes each read and blasts to the NCBI 16s database.
 As a result of the blasts, clusters are formed after which the ONTrack script can be used to create a consensus sequence.

+Both Pipelines were compared with each other, The NanoCLUST Pipelines blast settings were changes from -eval to -perc_identity.
+Since ONTrack is using -perc_identity the tools could be compared.

-The final analysis was performed using NanoCLUST
+The final analysis was performed using NanoCLUST.

 # Original sources pipelines
 * [NanoCLUST original link](https://github.com/genomicsITER/NanoCLUST)